hsanborn/Markdown/3. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/1 Pneumothorax/Pneumothorax.md

 [WRONG] Chest wall repair

 # Question 24
-Which of the following pneumothoraces is treated by the administration of oxygen under observation and repeated chest radiography?
+Which of the following pneumothoraces is treated by the administration of oxygen under observation and repeated chest x-ray?

 [RIGHT] Asymptomatic pneumothorax
 [WRONG] Unstable pneumothorax